Alluxio/alluxio/docs/en/Running-Alluxio-on-Mesos.md

 #### Java

-By default, the Alluxio Mesos framework will use whatever version of java is available on the Mesos executor.
+By default, the Alluxio Mesos framework will use whatever version of Java is available on the Mesos executor.
 To download a Java 8 jdk and use it to run Alluxio, set the configuration property

 ```properties